misiektoja/spotify_monitor/README.md

 docker run --rm -it --init --user "$(id -u):$(id -g)" -v "$PWD:/data:z" misiektoja/spotify-monitor:latest --setup
 ```

-Running the tool with no arguments also offers the wizard when no target has been saved.
-It detects whether you use PyPI, the downloaded script, Docker or Docker Compose then shows matching commands.
+Running the tool with no arguments offers the wizard if you have not saved a target.
+If a target is already saved, it starts monitoring that target.
+The wizard detects the installation method and shows matching commands.

 <a id="before-monitoring"></a>
 ### Before monitoring